cmoa/teenie-search/README.md

 #### In the *root* directory, you can run:

 #### `npm start`
-Starts a node express server which serves the static app from the client/build folder.
+Starts a node express server which serves the static app from the client/build folder.<br />
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 #### `npm run build`